rust-lang/rfcs/text/0000-pi-types.md

     +      | p                             // const type parameter
     +      | [...]                         // etc.

-Note that the `const` prefix is only used when declaring the parameter.
+Note that the `const` syntax is only used when declaring the parameter.

 ## `impl` unification